QBZ-95: QBZ-97A

-QBZ-97B (5.56 mm carbine)
+QBZ-97B

-This is the carbine version of the QBZ-97.
+This is the carbine variant of the QBZ-97.
 The official distributor of the QBZ-97B assault carbine on the international market, Jianshe Industries (Group) Corporation, advertises and sells it under the denomination "5.56mm short automatic rifle Type NQZ03B (97)".

-QJB-97 LSW (5.56 mm light support weapon)
+QJB-97 LSW

-The light support weapon model of the QBZ-97 is chambered for 5.56×45mm NATO ammunition instead of the original Chinese 5.8 mm cartridge.
+The light support weapon model of the QBZ-97 is chambered for 5.56×45mm NATO ammo.

-QBZ-95-1 (rifle)
+QBZ-95-1

-The new QBZ-95-1, also called the QBZ-95 "Gai" ("改"; literally: 'modified'), addresses several reliability and ease-of-use issues, and has improved ergonomics.
+The QBZ-95-1, also called the QBZ-95 "Gai" ("改"; literally: 'modified'), addresses several reliability and ease-of-use issues, and has improved ergonomics.
 The QBZ-95 variant titled "1" fires the heavier 5.8×42mm DBP10 round, and has a heavier, longer barrel and a redesigned muzzle brake to use it.

 The "1" variant has an altered butt stock, trigger guard, and a repositioned thumb fire selector switch above the pistol grip.
-The carrying handle has retained the Chinese quick release mount rail.
-In addition, bullet casings eject to the front (1 o'clock position from the barrel) of the weapon, allowing left-handed firing.
-Also, there is a bolt release button located behind the magazine latch.
+The carry handle has retained the Chinese quick release mount rail.
+In addition, cartridge casings eject to the front (1 o'clock position from the barrel) of the weapon, allowing left-handed firing.

+The bolt release button located behind the magazine latch.
 It was observed undergoing testing and evaluation in early 2010.

 It was later introduced into service, replacing the original QBZ-95 assault rifle.
 The original QBZ-95 rifles are being handed down to second line and reserve troops, while front line troops receive the QBZ-95-1.

-The QBZ-95-1 is scheduled to be replaced in the near future by a new assault rifle known as the "QBZ-191".
+The QBZ-95-1 is scheduled to be replaced in the near future by the QBZ-191.

-QBZ-95B-1 (carbine)
+QBZ-95B-1

 Improved version of the QBZ-95B with barrel and ergonomic enhancements of the QBZ-95-1 in the carbine platform.

-QJB-95-1 light support weapon (LSW)
+QJB-95-1 LSW

 An improved version of the QJB-95 LSW with the ergonomic enhancements of the QBZ-95-1 in a squad machine gun platform.